The Ed Sullivan Show: Initial appearance

-Although Laughton was the main star and there were seven other acts on the show, Elvis was on camera for more than a quarter of the time allotted to all acts.
-The show had a 43.7 rating, and was viewed by a record 60.71 million people which at the time represented an 82.6% share of the television audience, and the largest single audience in television history.
-The latter percentage share, remains, to this date, the largest in the history of American television.
+Although Laughton was the celebrity guest host, and there were seven other acts on the show, Elvis was on camera for more than a quarter of the time allotted to all acts.
+The broadcast garnered a 43.7 rating, and was viewed by a record 60.71 million people, which at the time represented an 82.6% share of the television audience, the largest single audience in television history.
+This share remains to date the largest in the history of American television.